Even if most people are now working from home, burnout can still be experienced.

 It is important to find ways to relax both the body and mind.

-Remember that sitting in the garden in the sun thinking lots of stressful thoughts about work will create the same physical stress reactions as if you were there and it was actually happening.
-Practicing a form of meditation or seeking help to switch off and be present when not at work off has proven to be very helpful.
+Remember that sitting in the garden in the sun thinking stressful thoughts about work will create the same physical stress reactions as if you were there.
+Practising a form of meditation or seeking help to switch off and be present when not at work off has proven to be very helpful in fully relaxing.

 Focus on what you love most about your job.